What is CUCA?

 CUCA consists of all past and present Catholic members of the University.
 Its chief responsibilities are:

 the provision of a Catholic chapel for the University;

 the maintenance of Fisher House, of which it owns the freehold;

 the housing of the chaplains; and

 the safeguarding of Catholic interests in the University

 CUCA's meetings are attended by the Chaplain and his Assistants, and by the Chair(s), Vice-Chair, Treasurer, and Secretary of the Fisher Society.

 The trustee and manager of CUCA is the Cambridge University Catholic Association CIO (CUCA CIO), whose constitution can be downloaded below.
 CUCA CIO is a registered charity, Registered Charity Number 1184835.

-The 2021 Annual General Meeting of CUCA was held on Sunday 28 November 2021.
-The draft minutes will be available below.
+The 2023 Annual General Meeting of CUCA was held on Sunday 26 November 2023.

 How can I help?